 Myrtle is also native to the Mediterranean region.
-The medicinal use of the herb dates back to northern Africa, as with much natural medicine, where it is used internally for respiratory conditions and to topically treat muscle discomfort.
-The leaves and berries are used medicinally and in traditional cooking, the branches are used to flavor meats with their smoke.
+The medicinal use of the herb dates back to northern Africa, as with much natural medicine, where people use it internally for respiratory conditions and to topically treat muscle discomfort.
+People use the leaves and berries medicinally, and in traditional cooking they use the branches to flavor meats with their smoke.

 If you haven’t experienced the scent of myrtle, it is extremely aromatic and carries a green, earthy scent with notes of spice.
 It is popular in skin care, making it one of my favorites to distill for a hydrosol.
 It’s one of my go-tos for balancing facial oils and for its overall brightening energy; it really awakens and refreshes the senses.
-It’s also commonly used as an eye wash thanks to the cleansing properties myrtle carries.
+Herbalists also commonly use myrtle as an eye wash thanks to the cleansing properties it carries.

 After identifying the plant, I then began to see it everywhere, especially used in hedges around homes, making it accessible.
 Many people are not even tending to it and therefore the plants are not as exposed to chemicals or pesticides as a lawn would be.